Sudo-Self-US/sudo-self.github.io/README.md

-# Jekyll Theme Serial Programmer
- 'A Jekyll theme for serial programmers (-.-)'
+# Jekyll Serial Programmer:  A Jekyll theme for serial programmers (-.-)

 ## How to install